LarsGJobloop/template-monolith/README.md

   - Health check endpoint
   - ATDD style tests configured with TestEnvironment abstraction using Testcontainers

+## Usage

+1. Create a new repository from this template
+2. Check it out locally (VS Code -> Git Clone repository)
+3. Start writing specifications, implementing, refactor and document your solution

 ## Prerequisites

 - [Docker Desktop](https://www.docker.com/products/docker-desktop/): Required for running the Docker Compose setup^1